blaine-geiger/Lab-Phase-4/README.md

-# Lab Phase 5: Ensure virtualization capability and install virtual machines
+# Lab Phase 5: Virtualization capability and installing VMs

 ## Research and Determine Ideal Virtualization Environment

-Two of the main offerings and competitors in the virtualization marketspace are **VirtualBox** and **VMware**.
+Two common offerings in the virtualization marketspace are **VirtualBox** and **VMware**.
 Let’s make a quick comparison of the two platforms.

 ### VirtualBox
 - Free and open source (Oracle)